Rudy Redmond

 Rudolph Cruzette Redmond (born August 25, 1947) is an American former professional football player who was a cornerback in the National Football League (NFL).
-He was selected by the Chicago Bears in the fourth round of the 1969 NFL/AFL draft.
+He was selected 91st overall by the Chicago Bears in the fourth round of the 1969 NFL/AFL draft.
 He played college football for the Pacific Tigers.

 Redmond also played for the Atlanta Falcons and Detroit Lions.